 Outreach Manager – Source and research guests.

-Outreach Manager – Book guests and into calendar.
+Outreach Manager – Book guests and into the calendar.

 Writer – Conduct research, prepare topic and interview questions.